zipang/cm-markdown-editor/README.md

 - [x] GFM (Github Flavored Markdown)
 - [x] History (undo any edit with `Ctrl-Z`, redo with `Ctrl-Y`)
 - [x] Automatic slug ids for headings (allow TOC generation)
+- [x] Open external links in new window
 - [x] Line breaks (force line breaks with single newline `\n`)
 - [x] TODO lists (like this one)
 - [x] Support for inline (`$...$`) and block (`$$...$$`) $\LaTeX$ expressions